 No matter who you are or how you travel, you have the power to make a significant impact on improving Utah’s air quality.
 By incorporating TravelWise strategies into your daily commute and beyond, you and your fellow Utahns can play a crucial role.
 In fact, it only takes three simple steps to explore alternative transportation options that can make a positive difference while adding a touch of freshness to your routine:

-The first step to improving Utah’s air is traveling less.
-Consider if your office is within walking or biking distance.
-These active transportation options are both healthy and economical and save time from traffic congestion.
-For information about Salt Lake City bike routes and safety, visit the Salt Lake City Transportation and GREENbike websites.
+The first step towards cleaner air is reducing the need for travel.
+Take a moment to consider if your workplace is within walking or biking distance.
+Embracing these active transportation options not only promotes a more active lifestyle but also saves you time by avoiding traffic congestion.
+To discover Salt Lake City’s bike routes and ensure a safe ride, check out the Salt Lake City Transportation and GREENbike websites.

-Trip chaining to work entails planning your trips to avoid rush hour traffic and grouping errands together.
-For example, consider making an errand on your way home from work instead of returning home first.
-Beating rush hour traffic will help you conserve gas and spend less time on the road.
-Remember to plan your trips ahead of time to consolidate them into a more efficient process.
-The Utah Department of Transportation (UDOT) commuter website is a resource for traffic congestion, accidents and safety.
+Trip chaining is a strategy that involves planning your trips strategically to avoid rush hour traffic and group errands together.
+Instead of heading home first, consider running errands on your way home from work.
+Beating rush hour traffic not only saves you time but also conserves gas and contributes to cleaner air.
+Remember to plan your trips in advance to maximize efficiency.
+The Utah Department of Transportation commuter website is a valuable resource for information on traffic congestion, accidents, and safety.

 For additional smart travel tips and ways to help improve Utah’s air quality, don’t forget to visit cleartheairchallenge.org.
 Together, let’s make a difference and embrace alternative transportation strategies for a cleaner and healthier Utah.